Previous dayFebruary 7, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-On February 7, 2026 at 20:29 UTC, a magnitude 2.0 earthquake struck 31 km SSE of Nikolski, Alaska.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+On February 7, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 31 km SSE of Nikolski, Alaska at 20:29 UTC.
+At a depth of 35.0 km, the event was shallow crustal.
 The epicenter is at 52.688°, -168.654°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07